JJ/hoborg/text/text.md

 Jumping Fulgencio
 -----------------

-Will you shut up, Jim?
+Will you shut the fucking fuck up, Jim?
 Hell, we could be here the whole night listening to your description of a train whistle!
+Here, have a drink on me, and let me continue with the story, our story.
+Duke, want to say something?
+He's asleep, which is just as well.

+No, Gummy, Manuel didn't pluck us from the train and deposit us safely in the ground.
+In fact, he was first and then we jumped a few hundred yards from him when the train slowed down to go uphill.
+And then it was a matter of walking down the tracks until we found him lying in the bushes.
+There was much whining and huffing by the part of our Duke, whose feet are not made for this kind of things, but other than that it was no big deal.

+The cool part was when we actually rode the mech back to the station.
+No, not in the actual rails, but the track was wide enough to fit us riding piggyback on it.
+That was way cool.
+No, we hadn't thought what we were going to do if another train came our way.
+I guess jump and fuck the mech to hell.

 *write*